ECON 3508 - Public Economics III

-Assessment DetailThe midterm exam is a 2 hour long, closed-book exam to be held in class in Week 6.
+Assessment DetailThe mid-term exam is scheduled for Wednesday 3 September, 2014.
+It is a 2 hour long, closed-book exam to be held in class.
 It will cover material taught in the first 5 lectures.

-The final exam will be held during the University exam period.
+The final exam will be held during the University exam period (at a date to be announced).
 It will be a 3 hour long, closed-book exam.

 The optional essay is between 5 and 16 pages long.
 The student first submits a topic for approval.
-The student may then submit a draft version of the essay before the deadline so as to get feedback.
-The final version of the essay is due during the final exam period.
-More details on the essay are provided in class and on MyUni.
+The student may then submit a draft version of the essay before the dealine so as to get feedback.
+The final version of the essay is due by 5 November 2014.
+More details on the essay are provided in class.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
 More information at Assessment for Coursework Programs.